 The Summit County Library is a partner of Summit County Conflict Resolution Coalition.
 To support awareness of their efforts, each library has a display of books on communication, listening, forgiveness and other skills essential to the process of resolving conflicts in a peaceful and productive manner.
 Come check one out and do your part to make our county a place where problems are solved with mutual respect.

-“Dealing with conflict in your personal or professional life can be stressful and difficult, but this year may be even harder than usual, given the strains of the pandemic,” Commissioner Karn Stiegelmeier said.
+“Dealing with conflict in your personal or professional life can be stressful and difficult, but this year may be even harder than usual, given the strains of the pandemic,” former Commissioner Karn Stiegelmeier said.
 “This October, our community is shining the spotlight on resources available to help people work through conflicts in ways that produce satisfying, long-lasting results for all parties.”

 Conflict Resolution Month is a statewide initiative that builds awareness of practices such as arbitration, mediation, restorative justice and non-violent communication, helping Coloradans deal constructively with conflict.
 Locally, a diverse coalition of organizations has come together to advance conflict resolution.

 The Conflict Resolution Coalition of Summit County was organized in September 2014 to expand awareness of conflict resolution programs and services in the area.
 The coalition has more than 40 members, including attorneys, juvenile diversion professionals, the Keystone Policy Center, Summit School District, law enforcement agencies, Summit County Library, the faith community, social services administrators and others.

 The coalition has organized a number of events that will take place locally throughout the month: